 PIONEERS AT SEA

 Cruise guests in today’s Greenland might not plant the same explorer flag in their various destinations throughout Greenland, but the sense of being a pioneer in the wake of great adventurers who sailed these shores long ago still prevails.
-A cruise in Greenland is first and foremost a nature based experience, men on top of that it is an intimate meeting with our culture, society, and history which adds a dimension not often seen in other Polar cruises.
+A cruise in Greenland is first and foremost a nature based experience, but on top of that it is an intimate meeting with our culture, society, and history which adds a dimension not often seen in other Polar cruises.

 With the exception of the northernmost parts of Greenland, which are still hard to access because of sea ice, just about any inhabited place in Greenland can be reached in the peak season from June till October.